katherinewadge-berrospi/Quiz-of-the-year/README.md

 The site was deployed via GitHub using the 'Pages' section in the repository's 'Settings' tab, and under the 'Source' dropdown, the main branch was selected.
 The deployed site's URL is provided at the top of 'Pages', which was copied into the browser to double check the functionality.
 The site was tested on Chrome, MS Edge and Firefox, all of which displayed the content correctly.

 ## Future
-Potential visual changes:
+Visual Changes:
-1. The layout and spacing could be improved on the desktop layout, although a little difficult when using a laptop to write the website.
+1. Improve layout and spacing for the desktop version, especially around the quiz area and score area.
-2. Only used basic fonts, although this does mean it is more compatible on different devices.
+2. Explore more advanced typography for a modern look.
-3. When the correct/ incorrect answer is clicked it could also change colour to green/ red, respectively, as well as keeping tally at the bottom.
+3. Add colour feedback for correct/incorrect answers on button clicks (e.g., green/red).
-4. The finish screen looks a little plain, could add animation/ gifs/ large image to say thank you instead.
+4. Enhance the finish screen with animations, GIFs, or a larger image.

-Potential code improvements:
+Code Improvements:
-1. The <onlick> is outdated and hard to maintain, use more addEventListener for cleaner code.
+1. Replace onclick attributes with modern addEventListener for cleaner, more maintainable code.
-2. Could find a way to merge the 2 functions (loadQuations and load Answers) into 1 large function for more efficiency.
+2. Merge loadQuestions and loadAnswers into a single function for efficiency.
-3. Could also add a timer to countdown how long users have to complete the quiz, to make things more interesting.
+3. Add a timer to make the quiz more challenging.
-4. Small sound effects could also be added.
+4. Introduce sound effects for correct/incorrect answers or the end screen.

 ## Credits